JenJenChung/nav_bundle/README.md

 - simple_navigation_goals
   - waypoint server/client nodes

-NOTE: MAKE SURE TO CALL THE NAVIGATION PACKAGE RELEVANT TO YOUR ROBOT ON LINE 10.
+NOTE: MAKE SURE TO CALL THE NAVIGATION PACKAGE RELEVANT TO YOUR ROBOT ON LINE 9 OR LINE 12.

 For pioneer gazebo simulation or hardware use pioneer_2dnav.